AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/Activity_5/README.md

 We observe that some features are overlap, so we can delete those which are overlap, keeping one of each group as representative.
 In order to know which feature of each group is selected, we obtain the relevance of each one within the dataset (correlation of each one with the total_cases number), and we choose which had more correlation.
 In this way the remaining features are the following:

-### Iquitos || San Juan
+### Iquitos || San Juan.

  ![(Fig 6)](https://github.com/AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/blob/master/Activity_5/Images/Iquitos/Fig6.png) ![(Fig 6)](https://github.com/AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/blob/master/Activity_5/Images/San%20Juan/Fig6.png)

- Once the features have been selected, we perform cross validation analysis between our selected features and total cases, in order to select the best max_depth parameter, with range between 2 and 30.
+Once the features have been selected, we perform cross validation analysis between our selected features and total cases, in order to select the best max_depth parameter, with range between 2 and 30, to study our selected features.

- ### Iquitos || San Juan
+ ### Iquitos || San Juan.

  ![(Fig 7)](https://github.com/AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/blob/master/Activity_5/Images/Iquitos/Fig7.png) ![(Fig 7)](https://github.com/AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/blob/master/Activity_5/Images/San%20Juan/Fig7.png)

-Max_depth: 2
+Max_depth: 2.

+## Step 4: Features selection.

-### Iquitos
+### Iquitos.

 Feature relevance:
 reanalysis_air_temp_k -> 0.0901639